marcushuewitt/ClassNotes/Class01/README.md

 Before the development of personal computers, computer systems were large and centralized.
 Access to these large "mainframe" (and later "mini") computers was generally through what were called "dumb" terminals.
 These terminals had very little to no processing power, and simply "knew" how to display text and read input that would be sent across a wire to the central computer.
 These terminals where physical extensions of the main computer.
 Many terminals were connected to the same computer.

 Terminals were used by programmers and users to accomplish tasks.
 You might access via a user console, an operator console, or an administrator console.
 Each of these offered particular uses of the main computer.
+So, originally, the console was the physical terminal device that users used to access the computer.

 With the advent of the PC, both the processing (mainframe) and the console (terminal) were merged into one personal device.

-Initial computers were not multi-tasking.
-One user, using a single console, would start and run one program.
+Initial PC computers were not multi-tasking.
+There was only one user, using a single console, who would start and run one program at a time.

-As PC's evolved, their operating systems became more sophisticated, and we began to see a duplication of the mainframe architecture; that is, a user could have multiple "terminals" (in this case, they would use software, not hardware) that they would use to access the same core system processor.
+As PC's evolved, their operating systems became more sophisticated, and we began to see a duplication of the mainframe architecture; that is, a user could have multiple "terminals" (in this case, they would use software, not hardware) and run multiple programs.

 ![Multiple Terminals](images/multiple_terminals.jpg)

+### So, terminal or console?

-So, for modern computers, should we these ways of accessing the computer a terminal? or a console?
+For modern computers, should we see ways of accessing the computer as a terminal? or a console?

 As we see from the historical context of the mainframe world, in a sense, we could use these terms interchangeably.
 When I'm working as an admin, I may open an admin console.
 This would be done by running terminal software.
 Frankly, though, these terms are often used synonymously.